pip/Octology/README.md

 ### Forgive Me For a Bit of Self-Promotion
 Please e-mail me if you'd like to donate to my development effort and feel free to include the top 8 features you'd most like to see.

-Please also e-mail me if you're a like-minded person in the Oshkosh area who is interested in friendship.
+Please also e-mail me if you're an open-minded person in the Oshkosh area who is interested in friendship.
 I'm lonely much of the time.

+If you would like to learn about the long-term goals, plans, thinking, and research for this project, please read the dox/2du/8.txt file.

+Thank you for your consideration as well as any constructive criticism, recommendations, or whatever other feedback you may be able to offer.

+  Sincerely,

+`                                              -PipStuart  8<3`